UPDATED: JANUARY 2, 2021

-The list of possibilities goes on and on.
-The question isn’t whether or not you’ll encounter abrasive people (because you will).
+The world is filled with jerks.
+They’re unavoidable.
+So, the question isn’t whether or not you’ll encounter abrasive people — because you will.
 It’s how you’ll react to the jerks that cross your path.

 You could fight fire with fire or look for ways to get even.
-But the best revenge (and the spiritually mature approach) is to kill them with kindness.
+But the best revenge is to kill them with kindness.

 5 Ways to Kill Them with Kindness

 The concept of responding to jerks with kindness isn’t new.
 It’s been around for thousands of years.
-In Proverbs 25, it says:
+In the book of Proverbs, it says:

 If your enemies are hungry, give them bread to eat;